-The table on the following page displays the percentage of students that met or exceeded state standards in English Language Arts/Literacy and mathematics for the school by student groups for grades 3-8 and 11.
+The tables on the following pages display the percentage of students that met or exceeded state standards in English language arts and mathematics for the school by student groups for grades 8 and 11.
+Due to low enrollment scores are not shown for grades 3-7.

-The "percentage met or exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard on the CAA divided by the total number of students who participated in both assessments.
+The "percentage met or exceeded" is calculated by taking the total number of students who met or exceeded the standard on the Smarter Balanced Summative Assessment plus the total number of students who met the standard on the CAAs divided by the total number of students who participated in both assessments.